Mercedes Benz CLR

 In 1998 Mercedes introduced a new race car build with latest technology and high ambitions, the CLR.
 It was designed to meet the LMGTP regulations and Mercedes wanted the new model to be the Le Mans winner in 1999.
 The company built three cars and tested them extensively.
 The specifications were impressive, the chassis being made of carbon fiber and aluminium with honeycomb monocoque, double wishbone suspension and mid-mounted, naturally aspirated V8 by AMG with 5,7 liters displacement and 600 bhp.
 During the period of preparation, all three cars traveled over 35.000 km through various tests.

 Those crashes started investigations from FIA and Mercedes Benz and finished once promising career of CLR because Mercedes cancelled its racing program.
 There were a few possible reasons for the crash.
 The main was the front overhang of CLRs body was too long, enough to generate lift when the car is driven in area of lower wind pressure, behind another car.
 In combination with a bumps on the track or curbs it broke aerodynamic balance and caused the car to flip at a speed.
 After the incident, rules were changed for LMGTP category decreasing the allowable length of overhang.
-However, after everything, Mercedes was a big loser.
-Not just its racing program was canceled and generated a lot of bad press but its greatest rival BMW won the 1999 24 Hours of Le Mans with a BMW V12 LMR race car.
+However, after everything, Mercedes ended up losing – its racing program was canceled, generated a lot of bad press and its greatest rival BMW won the 1999 24 Hours of Le Mans with a BMW V12 LMR race car.